-These perennials are not actually lilies, despite what their name suggests.
+Despite what their name suggests, daylilies are not actually lilies.
 These striking flowers are commonly grown for their beauty.
 There are currently thousands of daylily cultivars registered internationally.

 This perennial herb grows in small, orange clusters.
 It boasts soft, dark green leaves.
 The plant’s flowers are star-shaped with bearded stamens and bloom in quantities of about 10 at a time.

 These little flowers are easy to grow and usually reach their full maturity within two months.
 They sit atop long, slender stems and attract plenty of bees and butterflies with their bright colours that continue to blossom all through summer.

 The orange lily can grow to heights of anywhere between 20 and 90 centimetres.
 The plant’s stem is erect and can grow up to 10 centimetres in length.
 Each plant can grow up to five short-haired, scentless flowers boasting bright red anthers.